bazelbuild/bazel/site/versions/master/docs/install.md

 You can also add this command to your `~/.bashrc` file.

 You are all set.
-You can confirm Bazel is install successfully by running `$ bazel`.
+You can confirm Bazel is installed successfully by running `bazel version`.

 ## <a name="windows"></a>Windows